negative-seven/negative-seven.github.io/_pages/smb1explained/smb1explained.md

 - flying green Paratroopa (#$10) -> green Koopa (#$0)

 Presumably by mistake, `ChkToStunEnemies` is run twice in the case of enemies getting hit by blocks, and the second time the enemy's on-screen horizontal pixel position is compared to the above values instead of its ID.
 This means that any enemy that gets hit by a block at an x position of 14 or 16 becomes a green koopa, and at an x position of 9, 13 or 15 becomes a red koopa.
 All of these positions are near the left edge of the screen.
 \
 &nbsp;

+# Incorrect player size (aka "small fire mario")
+Two variables control the player's powerup state:
+- `PlayerStatus` (0 = no powerup, 1 = mushroom, 2 = fire flower)
+- `PlayerSize` (0 = small, 1 = big)

+There are 3 ways the player's powerup state is intended to change:
+- No powerup → mushroom: `PlayerStatus` is changed from 0 to 1 and, after a delay, `PlayerSize` is flipped from 0 to 1.
+- Mushroom → fire flower: `PlayerStatus` is changed from 1 to 2.
+- Mushroom/fire flower → no powerup: `PlayerStatus` is changed from 1 or 2 to 0 and, after a delay, `PlayerSize` is flipped from 1 to 0.

+In the first and third case, the delayed `PlayerSize` change happens as such: first, at the same time `PlayerStatus` is written to, a timer (`TimerControl`) starts counting down by 1 every frame from $ff.
+Then, normally, when that timer reaches $f8 (growing) or $f0 (shrinking), `PlayerSize` is XOR-ed with 1, flipping the value.

+A problem arises when an axe is touched at the same time the player has a powerup and gets hit. `PlayerStatus` gets changed immediately and as intended, but the code to change `PlayerSize` when `TimerControl` has reached a certain value no longer gets run.
+Touching the axe causes the start of the end-of-castle cutscene, setting `OperMode` to 2 and stopping the handling of many gameplay events.
+Meanwhile, `TimerControl` ticks down to 0 during the cutscene and the "taking damage" state (`GameEngineSubroutine == 2`) is overridden before the start of the next level, and so the size change doesn't ever happen.

+`PlayerStatus` and `PlayerSize` are always assumed to be in sync (either both equal to 0 or both non-zero), so there is nothing in place to check for or fix a desync.
+Taking damage at the same time as touching an axe creates a desync, where `PlayerStatus` is 0 but `PlayerSize` is 1.
+This desync persists through normal gameplay, because any time `PlayerSize` is changed, it is always flipped to the other value, rather than explicitly being set to the intended value.
+The final result of this is the following powerup progression for the player: big + no powerup → small + has mushroom → small + has fire flower.
+Performing the bug a second time sets everything back to normal, for similar reasons as before.
+\
+&nbsp;

+# Powerup jump
+When you collect a powerup that changes your powerup status, `Player_State` gets set to 0, meaning that even if you are in the air, you will actualy be considered to be on the ground for some checks.
+This stems from sharing code between the powering up animation and the death animation, the latter of which alters `Player_State` when making the player jump up upon death.
+After a frame of movement, `Player_State` gets updated to the correct value, but prior to that there is one frame where you can turn around or jump, even in the air.
+The jump can be buffered during the powering up animation, giving much more than a frame to perform this trick.
+\
+&nbsp;